sofia-kindratyshyn/heroes-test/README.md

 - `images` are stored as URLs or paths after upload; multiple images allowed per superhero.
 - Validation is performed using Joi, requiring all key fields.
 - API expects JSON bodies or `multipart/form-data` for hero creation/updating.
-- Pagination limit is fixed at 5 items per request.

 ---